John D'Alton: Priestly ministry

-Episcopal Ministry
+Episcopal ministry

 Meath

 On 25 April 1942, he was appointed Coadjutor bishop of Meath and Titular bishop of Binda.
 D'Alton received his episcopal consecration on the following 29 June from Cardinal Joseph MacRory, with Bishops Edward Mulhern and William MacNeely serving as co-consecrators, in the chapel of St. Patrick's College.
 He succeeded Thomas Mulvany as Bishop of Meath on 16 June 1943.

 Armagh

 D'Alton was named Archbishop of Armagh and thus Primate of All Ireland on 13 June 1946, and was created Cardinal Priest of S. Agata dei Goti by Pope Pius XII in the consistory of 12 January 1953.
 A cardinal elector in the 1958 papal conclave.
 He gave a hint of the difficulties involved in that papal conclave and achieving unanimity in the voting.

-He was a member of the Central Preparatory Commission of the Second Vatican Council but lived long enough to attend only the Council's first session in 1962.
+He was a member of the Central Preparatory Commission of the Second Vatican Council but lived long enough to attend only the council's first session in 1962.

 One highlight of his time in Armagh was the Patrician Year Celebrations in 1961, marked by the Irish Catholic hierarchy as the 1500th anniversary of the death of St. Patrick and as such an opportunity to promote the "spiritual empire" created by the Irish Catholic church in the wider anglophone world.
 D'Alton wrote a pastoral letter to mark the occasion.

 Cardinal D'Alton was seen to be more ecumenical in outlook than other members of the Irish hierarchy.
 He tried to broker talks between the Irish Free State and the United Kingdom to ease the tensions between both countries, even going so far as to address the situation regarding the Irish ports, but to little avail.

-In 1952 he became the first member of the Irish Hierarchy to receive an honorary degree from Queen's University, Belfast, when he was conferred with a Doctorate in Literature.
+In 1952 he became the first individual from the Republic of Ireland to receive an honorary degree from Queen's University Belfast, when he was conferred with a Doctorate in Literature.
 He already possessed a doctorate in divinity so this degree was a recognition of his earlier works such as Horace and His Age: A Study in Historical Background (1917), Roman Literary Theory and Criticism: A Study in Tendencies (1931), and Selections from St. John Chrysostom (1940).

 He died from a heart attack in Dublin at age 80, and was buried on the grounds of St Patrick's Cathedral.
 He was succeeded by his auxiliary bishop, William Conway.

+In his hometown of Claremorris, the Dalton Inn Hotel and Dalton Street (formerly Church Street) are named after him.
+A plaque commemorating him was unveiled at the Dalton Inn Hotel on 28 September 2023.